 The slump and air tests shall be started within 5 minutes of obtaining the sample.
-(Note: Per Article 1020.12 for mobile portland cement concrete plants, it states: "Slump and air tests made immediately after discharge of the mix may be misleading, since the aggregates may absorb a significant amount of water for four or five minutes after mixing."
+(Note: Per Article 1020.12 for mobile portland cement concrete plants: "Slump and air tests made immediately after discharge of the mix may be misleading, since the aggregates may absorb a significant amount of water for four or five minutes after mixing."
 Therefore, in this situation, it is recommended to wait a minimum of 4 minutes before the start of slump and air tests.)
 Since the slump test shall be completed within 2 1/2 minutes, it is best to determine slump before starting the air test.

 If strength specimens are necessary, molding shall begin within 15 minutes of obtaining the sample.
+Per specifications, a slump test (or applicable self-consolidating concrete tests), air content test, and temperature test shall be performed on the same sample.